0xdnxh/0xdnxh.github.io/_posts/2021-5-23-THM-Blueprint-Writeup.md

 The NTLM hash is in the following format : ```Username:SID:LMhash:NThash```.
 To decrypt it, I use Hashcat which is a password cracking tool.
 The command I use is ```hashcat -m 1000 myhash SecLists/Passwords/Common-Credentials/common-passwords-win.txt``` where:
 <ul>
   <li>-m 1000 : specifies the type of hash to crack, 1000 is for NTLM.
-You can find the complete list for hash types [here](https://hashcat.net/wiki/doku.php?id=example_hashes)</li>
+You can find the complete list for hash types at https://hashcat.net/wiki/doku.php?id=example_hashes </li>
   <li>myhash : the file where I stored the necessary part of the NTLM hash for user Lab, which is the last part.
   </li>
   <li>SecLists/Passwords/Common-Credentials/common-passwords-win.txt : the wordlist containing commong Windows passwords to compare to.
-It can be found [here](https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/Common-Credentials/common-passwords-win.txt) </li>
+It can be found at https://raw.githubusercontent.com/danielmiessler/SecLists/master/Passwords/Common-Credentials/common-passwords-win.txt </li>
 </ul>

 Unfortunately, this doesn't work.
 I decide instead to go for something easier : [CrackStation](https://crackstation.net/), where you will just provide the hash and the website cracks it for you.
 Convenient, no ?
 It uses a dictionary that can be found [here](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm).